bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 Welcome to our charming family-owned beach house, just a five stroll from the sandy shores!
 This spacious three-storey villa features eight beautifully furnished bedrooms, offering both twin and double bed options, along with five modern bathrooms.
 Enjoy the perfect blend of community and privacy in our air-conditioned retreat, where you can relax in comfort.
 With clean, well-aerated rooms, we guarantee a delightful stay for you and your loved ones!

-## ACCOMMODATION & FEES:
-The following fees include the total cost of the retreat with food and accommodation, and varies according to the type of occupancy.

-### Shared accommodation
-Shared room with twin beds - 999 euros per participant

-Shared accommodation for couples - 1799 euros for both

-### Single room
-Single room with a double bed - 1199 euros per participant

-Take advantage of our EARLY BIRD PRICES till 15th March 2025!!!
-5% discounts on any type of accommodation.

 [Register for Dharani Wellness Retreat](https://bodhimindwellness.com/contact/)